mhanyc/software_security_reqs/validation_requirements/INDEX.md

 >[!IMPORTANT]
 > It is very unlikely we meet NIST requirements everywhere, all the time. .
 However, Vibrant must use NIST standards as a yardstick for all systems.

+If you are wondering how to apply Vibrant standards to your system, refer to [system requirements](../system_requirements/INDEX.md), which aim to match Vibrant's capability and risk appetite.

 ## Requirement Categories

   - [data-protection](./data-protection.md)